 Surface: Mix of paved road, dirt trail, and stone paths

-The classic loop starts at the Cable Car base station, heads up via Queen's Road to the Apes' Den, continues to St Michael's Cave, and then descends via Charles V Wall back toward town.
+The classic loop starts at the base of Willis's Road near the cable car terminal.
+Note: the Gibraltar Cable Car is currently closed for a full reconstruction and is not expected to reopen until around 2027, so you will be entering on foot from here.
+Head up via the upper roads toward the Apes' Den, continue to St Michael's Cave, and descend via Charles V Wall back toward town.
 That loop is roughly 5 km with about 250 metres of climbing.

 Watch out for the Barbary macaques.
 They are not aggressive if you leave them alone, but do not carry visible food or open water bottles near them.
 They will grab things out of your hands.
-This is not a joke.
-It has happened to runners before.
+This has happened to runners before.

 Water: There is a drinking fountain near the Apes' Den area.
 Fill up there because there is nothing else on the upper trails.